-How to Create Google Shopping Feed for Shopify Store?
+How to Create a Google Shopping Feed for the Shopify Store?

-Shopify partnered with Google in April 2020 and merchants are allowed to list your Shopify products for free on Google.
-As a Shopify merchant you can manage your products on Google Shopping from Shopify.
+Shopify partnered with Google in April 2020, and merchants are allowed to list their Shopify products for free on Google.
+As a Shopify merchant, you can manage your products on Google Shopping from Shopify.

-Online retailers on Shopify can now show their products and brand to billions of people around the world!
+Online retailers on Shopify can now show their products and brands to billions of people around the world!

 Merchants that want to upload their products on Google Shopping have some requirements.
 Google is asking for:

-Have a refund policy and terms services visible on the website.
+Have a refund policy and terms of service visible on the website.